Buy the 10% Dip in Microsoft Stock? Check the Chart for Support. - NewsBreak

 By Bret Kenwell,6 days ago

+Microsoft stock has pulled back over 10% in the past two weeks.
+Is that a deep enough dip to buy?

-Shares of Microsoft ( MSFT ) have not traded all that well lately, down in two straight weeks and struggling to rally on Monday.
+Shares of Microsoft ( MSFT ) - Get Free Report have not traded all that well lately, down in two straight weeks and struggling to rally on Monday.

 That said, the stock is still riding a rather impressive upward move off the January low.
 Microsoft bottomed on Jan.
 26 and then rallied more than 26% while stringing together a five-week winning streak.